Learning through play...

 We offer a wonderful drop-off summer program!
 "Camp RPEP" offers one week of play, art and sensory fun for children ages 3 - 8 years old!
 Children can choose from a variety of indoor and outdoor activities based on the week's theme of ocean, oooey gooey, bugs, etc. Snack is provided and we have lots of water and art fun each day!

-We have several one week sessions in the month of June.
+We have several one week sessions in the months of June and July.
 Camp hours run from 9am-12pm, Monday through Friday.
 Cost for each session: $100 per child, in addition to a non-refundable $10 materials fee paid at the time of registration.
 Registration begins in March.
 Please check with your teacher regarding dates.

 Adult School Component